 What I love about this chicken stew is that it’s practically fool-proof.
-As long as you don’t overcook chicken when browning it, the dish will turn out absolutely delicious.
+As long as you don’t overcook the chicken when browning it, the dish will turn out absolutely delicious.

-For this chicken stew I like to use a broiler-fryer or roaster types of chicken because their meat is very tender and they can be prepared by most any cooking method.
+For this chicken stew I like to use a broiler-fryer or roaster types of chicken because their meat is very tender and they can be prepared by most cooking methods.
 Stewing chickens, in my experience, don’t work very well for this dish because their meat is tougher, while the stewing time in this recipe is short.
 You need a much longer stewing time than 25-30 minutes to tenderize them.

 I like to start with sauteing onions.
-The reason for that is that once you brown you chicken and set it aside, it will continue to cook due to its internal temperature while you saute the onions.
+The reason for that is that once you brown your chicken and set it aside, it will continue to cook due to its internal temperature while you saute the onions.
 This will add to the overall cooking time and lead to moisture loss and dryness of the chicken meat.

 Once your onions are done, set them aside and proceed with browning the chicken.
 2-3 minutes per side is enough.
-Be careful not to overcook as this will result in a rubbery and dry chicken meat.
+Be careful not to overcook as this will result in rubbery and dry chicken meat.

 Once your chicken is nicely browned, add sauteed onions and diced tomatoes, turn the heat to medium and cook, uncovered, for 20 to 25 minutes.